e-comas/e-comas.com/_posts/2024-04-18-demystifying-amc-e-comas-launches-new-white-paper-on-how-to-use-amazon-marketing-cloud.md

 But to most people – and most sellers on Amazon – the only way you can explain the magic of data is to show how it works in practice.

 That's what our new white paper is all about.
-Written by e-Comas's own data wizard [Claudiu Clement](https://www.linkedin.com/in/claudiu-clement/), 'AMC Unpacked: Demystifying 18 use cases of Amazon Marketing Cloud' \[link] shows sellers 18 different ways you can use AMC to improve your marketing game, maximise your ad spend and be more competitive in your category.
+Written by e-Comas's own data wizard [Claudiu Clement](https://www.linkedin.com/in/claudiu-clement/), *[AMC Unpacked: Demystifying 18 use cases of Amazon Marketing Cloud](https://e-comas.com/white-paper-form.html)* shows sellers 18 different ways you can use AMC to improve your marketing game, maximise your ad spend and be more competitive in your category.

 ### 'Smarter spending decisions'